VAPOR BARRIER INSTALLATION

 For homeowners in the Greenville and broader Upstate SC area, the practical takeaway is simple: the goal is not just to put plastic on the ground, but to create a cleaner, drier crawl space that helps protect flooring, framing, insulation, and the air inside the home.

-What a Vapor Barrier Does For You
+What a Vapor Barrier Is and Does For You

 See how a properly installed vapor barrier tackles moisture at its source, improves air quality, and helps safeguard the hidden parts of your home.
+A professionally installed vapor barrier system typically features the following key elements:

 Blocks Ground Moisture